seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 three**, which is why the CLARITY Act had nowhere to sit even before its publishers refused this client — class S is that row, uncapped and independent of `tokens[]` by construction.
 §7 gains items 68–70.

+**`2026-09-16-b` names the channels `2026-09-15-a` keyed the class-A lane to, and every host it adds is a reading.** `2026-09-15-a` gave each coin of `tokens[]` a horizon lane of its own and could name a channel for none of them, because a channel is established by measurement (§6) and none had been taken.
+TZ-45 took one per coin from this machine on 15.09: twenty-seven answer with dated records — fifteen governance forums and twelve release channels — and ONDO, HYPE and LIT have no protocol channel that dates anything. §6a now carries the table, the command it was measured with, the host each read lands on, and the one exchange list that names every coin for a listing or a delisting.

+**Three rules arrive with the table, none of them new analysis, and each stops a read from reporting more than it saw.** The command is part of the channel, because a host answers a client and not only a URL.
+A page is a window, and a page that stops short of the previous read is a gap, never a quiet protocol.
+And the date a record carries is not the date of the event it announces.
+ETH and ADA are read on forums that do not date the upgrades their coins move on, and each is owed a release channel; §6 records the one contract-state reading TZ-45 took, which answers and dates nothing. **No §7 item is added** — no run has read a channel yet — and item 63 is corrected to compare against the table instead of whatever host a run recorded.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in